natashaclerkin/maisigh-MS4/README.md

 ### External user’s goal:

 - Purchase desired items by a secure means.
-- Easily find inspiration for an accessory or locate a specific accessory based on type, occasion or from a personal wish list.
+- Easily find inspiration for an accessory or locate a specific jewellery piece based on type, price, alphabetically, rating or from a personal wish list.
 - Share desired items or purchases with social following or with friends directly.
 - Have an enjoyable experience on primary visit as well as future visits.